Ringwood State Park: Shepherd Lake Recreation Area

 Centered on 74 acre, spring-fed Shepherd Lake.
-Swimming, boating (electric motors only) and fishing are permitted, and boat rentals are available.
+Boating (electric motors only) and fishing are permitted, boat rentals are available, but no swimming is allowed.
 A network of trails maintained by the New York - New Jersey Trail Conference surrounds the lake; some are multi-use trails, and may be used for hiking, horseback riding, mountain biking, cross country skiing or snowmobiling.
 A 7.5 mi mountain bike loop, maintained by the Jersey Off Road Bicycling Association, is especially popular.

 Shepherd Lake also operated as a ski area during the 1960s and included a rope tow and double chairlift.
 Hiking to the top of the hill will reveal the top station and bullwheel of the chairlift.
 The old ski slope is now mostly overgrown.
 Sledding used to be permitted on the lower half but is no longer allowed due to the safety hazard of sledding into Shepherd Lake.
 Sledding is still available in the park on two hills in the Ringwood Manor section.